-I’ve had the late great actor Anthony Perkins on my mind a lot lately.
-September 12th marked the 16th anniversary of his death and whenever September 11th rolls around I’m reminded of Perkins’ wife Berry Berenson (and the mother of his two sons, Oz and Elvis Perkins) who was killed when the plane she was on hit the World Trade Center.
+I’ve had the late great Anthony Perkins on my mind a lot lately.
+September 12th marked the 16th anniversary of his death and whenever September 11th rolls around I’m reminded of Perkins’ wife Berry Berenson (and the mother of his two sons, Oz and Elvis Perkins) who was killed when the plane she was traveling on hit the World Trade Center.
 Thanks to an unfortunate twist of fate or terribly bad luck, Perkins and his family will always be linked to 9/11 in my mind.

-Earlier this year I stumbled across some albums the actor recorded in the late ’50s and I’ve been listening to Anthony Perkins croon love songs to me all summer long.
+Earlier this year I stumbled across some albums the actor recorded in the late 1950s and I’ve been listening to Perkins croon love songs to me all summer long.
 I had no idea that Perkins had a singing career before he became an actor and it has been fun discovering this aspect of his career.

 Perkins’ recording career began in 1956 after he sang “A Little Love Goes a Long, Long Way” during a Goodyear TV Playhouse production of Joey.
-Executives at Epic Records were impressed with Perkins’ vocal abilities and they offered him a recording contract, which led Perkins to record a self-titled album for Epic in 1957 under the name Tony Perkins.
+Executives at Epic Records were impressed with his vocal abilities and they offered him a recording contract, which led Perkins to record a self-titled album for Epic in 1957 under the name Tony Perkins.
 Afterward he recorded two albums for RCA called From My Heart (1958) and On a Rainy Afternoon (1958).
 When his role in William Wyler’s film Friendly Persuasion (1956) began receiving a lot of praise Perkins decided to pursue his acting career more seriously and he never recorded another album.

-All of Anthony Perkins’ albums have an obvious jazz influence.
+All of Anthony Perkins’ albums have a jazz influence.
 His first record was produced and arranged by West Coast jazz legend Marty Paich who’s better known for his work with artists such as Ella Fitzgerald, Buddy Rich, Shorty Rogers and Mel Tormé.
 Perkins’ smooth vocal stylings make a lot of old standards like “Better Luck Next Time” and “Swinging on a Star” sound fresh and new to me.
 There’s even a hint of Chet Baker’s influence in some of his recordings.
 I think the actor has a really lovely singing voice and I’m not surprised that he had a hit single in 1957 with the song “Moon-Light Swim.”

 I’ve upload a couple of my favorite tracks from Perkins’ 1958 record From My Heart for anyone who might be interested in giving them a listen: